WICG/navigation-api/README.md

 - The `navigate` event cancels the navigation without responding to it, in which case the promise rejects with an `"AbortError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.

-- It's not possible to navigate to the given entry, e.g. `appHistory.navigateTo(key)` was given a non-existant `key`, or `appHistory.back()` was called when there's no previous entries in the app history list.
+- It's not possible to navigate to the given entry, e.g. `appHistory.goTo(key)` was given a non-existant `key`, or `appHistory.back()` was called when there's no previous entries in the app history list.
 In this case, the promise rejects with an `"InvalidStateError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.

 - The navigation succeeds, and was a same-document navigation.
 Then the promise fulfills with `undefined`,  and `location.href` and `appHistory.current` will have been set to their new value.